How to Get Tax Exempt Status Nonprofit: Your Full Guide

 Obtain an Employer Identification Number (EIN)

-An EIN is a unique nine-digit number assigned by the IRS, much like a Social Security number for businesses.
-You'll need this federal tax ID for all your IRS filings and banking.
+An EIN is a unique nine-digit number assigned by the IRS, much like a Social Security number for individuals.
+You'll need this federal tax identification number to open bank accounts and file your federal tax exemption application.

 3